kiwicom/contessa/docs/features.rst

         ],
     }

-    # will select data that has `a` column between running time and running time minus 10 days AND `b` column
+    # this will select data where column `a` is between running time and running time minus 10 days AND
-    # between running time and running time minus 24 days
+    # column `b` column is between running time and running time minus 24 days
     # then it will do the check against those filtered data only

 Miscellaneous
 ````````````````````````

-- For backward-compatibility is also supported simple format, which defines only name of the column.
-In this case default (30) for *days* is used.
+- (deprecated) Backward-compatible time filter format defined with column name only.
+This uses the default 30 days value.

 .. code-block:: json